-G is for Gators: On the Lookout for Them in the Big Easy G is for Gators: On the Lookout for Them in the Big Easy adventure North America SHARE Jessica , April 8, 2013 / 1409 http%3A%2F%2Fapassionandapassport.com%2F2013%2F04%2Fg-is-for-gators-on-the-lookout-for-them-in-the-big-easy%2FG+is+for+Gators%3A+On+the+Lookout+for+Them+in+the+Big+Easy2013-04-08+04%3A00%3A00Jessicahttp%3A%2F%2Fjess.guessthiscity.com%2F%3Fp%3D140 Alligators are a pretty common site on any swamp tour in Louisiana.
+G is for Gators: On the Lookout for Them in the Big Easy G is for Gators: On the Lookout for Them in the Big Easy adventure North America Damn right, affiliate links may be sprinkled throughout the awesome, free content you see below.
+I'll receive a small commission when you purchase from my links (at no extra cost to you), which I'll totally blow on adult things like boba tea and avocado toast. :) SHARE Jessica , April 8, 2013 / 1409 https%3A%2F%2Fapassionandapassport.com%2F2013%2F04%2Fg-is-for-gators-on-the-lookout-for-them-in-the-big-easy%2FG+is+for+Gators%3A+On+the+Lookout+for+Them+in+the+Big+Easy2013-04-08+04%3A00%3A00Jessicahttp%3A%2F%2Fjess.guessthiscity.com%2F%3Fp%3D140 Alligators are a pretty common site on any swamp tour in Louisiana.
 With more than 3 million acres of coastal wetlands surrounding the area of New Orleans, it’s not unlikely to see hundreds of these reptiles in their natural habitat on any given day.
 I’ll say that again: HUNDREDS.
 Even though hundred are killed for meat and leather… and photo ops.
 Currently, there are over 2 million wild alligators in Louisiana, and even more on Alligator Farms.
 However, the day we had planned our tour for, New Orleans was experiencing an uncommon cold front.
 We must have brought the chilly weather back from New York.
 I’m not a fan of the cold weather, and apparently, neither are the gators.
 When the weather gets chilly, they escape to their underground tunnels.
 Being cold-blooded, they need to protect themselves by keeping warm.
 Despite a chilly day, we were still able to see about 30 gators or so (my super-rough approximation, since no, I didn’t count at all).
 While most of them were babies, we did encounter a few 6-footers.
 And our guide mostly kept the boat on the sunny side of town the swamp.
 THANK YOU MR ALLIGATOR MAN!
 George (let’s call him that, don’t remember his name unfortunately).
 George was extremely knowledgeable about all things gator.
 We learned that alligators can only see in black and white and have no sense of hearing.
 However, their sense of smell is outta this world.
 No wonder they love marshmallows so much (being white and yummy smelling).
 I know I do.
 They have awesome taste in sweets.
 Are alligators dangerous?
 Good question, a really good question actually.
 We give alligators a bad rep, when, in actuality, they surprisingly view humans as more of a predator than anything else.
 Until we start feeding them.
 So, if you ever find a gator hanging out in your backyard (which is pretty common in LA and FL), don’t give them any treats.
 Doing so will more than likely change the natural food chain….
 I’m not gonna lie; I was semi-nervous at first that a gator would jump onto our boat and bite me.
 Thankfully, that didn’t happen.
 And now that I learned so much, I’d gladly observe them calmly and cooly from the boat anytime (not so sure I’d want to swim with them though…) Best times for gator spotting: The alligators hibernate in the cold winter months, so there is almost no chance of seeing them after Halloween.
 Alligators love the warm weather, which is why you’ll see themselves sunning on rocks.
 My kind of animal.
 Exactly what I like to do as well.
 Although gator spottings are much more frequent in warm temperatures, don’t be fooled in the month of July.
 Mating season occurs in may, and with a 65 day gestational period, you won’t be seeing any of these bad boys when their eggs hatch in July.
 They’re out and about in August, though.
 Tips for a comfortable swamp tour experience: Bring a winter jacket AND scarf if you plan on going in iffy weather (60 degrees and below).
 We were all ready to board the tour’s transportation to the swamp land, when the driver informed us that our clothing was hardly appropriate.
 We then had to run back up to our hotel room to get warmer clothing.
 Thankfully, the bus waited for us.
 Looking back, I cannot believe I almost did this in shorts… so be smarter than I was and…Wear Pants Take some nausea medication beforehand if you have a weak stomach.
 The hydrofoil/airboat is a pretty bumpy ride, so prepare your belly ahead of time.
 Bring a camera, but hold on to it tightly.
 And a few more photos from our day for your viewing pleasure: Have you ever been on a swamp tour?
 Or seen an alligator in their natural habitat?
 Did you enjoy this post?
 If so, please consider sharing on Facebook, Twitter, or via Email.
-Also, I’d love to keep sending you updates about my adventures around the world, so please subscribe to A Passion and A Passport via RSS or by email! // *THIS POST MAY CONTAIN AFFILIATE LINKS.
-This means that if you make a booking after clicking on one of these links, I may make a small commission at no extra cost to you.
-Thanks for the support and help keeping the site free of charge for everyone to enjoy!
+Also, I’d love to keep sending you updates about my adventures around the world, so please subscribe to A Passion and A Passport via RSS or by email!